aayushdhiman/techman/Secret_Agent_CTF/write_up.md

 ---

 This flag was in the assembly for crackme in the zip file.
 Once decompiled, there was a stringcompare that included a comparison between s and CF{%s_%s_%s}, vision, hearts, wanda.
-The purpose of the line is to compare s, the user input, with V1s10n (vision), h34RTs (hearts), and W4nd4 in the format of CF{V1s10n_h34RTs_W4nd4}.
+The purpose of the line is to compare s, the user input, with V1s10n (vision), h34RTs (hearts), and W4nd4.

+CF{V1s10n_h34RTs_W4nd4}

 # The Real Flag